The COVID-19 pandemic and the ensuing lockdown has thrown many lives off track, and entertainers are among the worst hit.

 For now, Vikey has no plans to give up on either of his passion.

-Vikey's real-life story was recently portrayed by the RHB bank, in its Deepavali advertisement.
-The said ad has garnered more than 1.1 million views since it was uploaded just three days ago.
+Vikey's real-life story was portrayed by the RHB bank, in its Deepavali advertisement last year.

 Those who would like to support Vikey in his venture can do so by contacting him at 017-3136413 or via his Instagram account at Vikey Magic.